-- DHCS hosts bi-monthly stakeholder update calls - DHCS participates, as invited, in weekly Sacramento-based and monthly local collaborative meetings of stakeholders to provide updates and solicit feedback - DHCS hosts weekly calls with health plans on policy and outreach issues.
+- DHCS hosts quarterly stakeholder update calls. - DHCS participates, as invited, in weekly Sacramento-based and monthly local collaborative meetings of stakeholders to provide updates and solicit feedback. - DHCS hosts calls with health plans on policy and outreach issues. - DHCS engages key stakeholders, as needed, to solicit feedback on program changes and ways to improve the program.